 Large corporations care about their bottom line, whether they are selling cans of soda or boxes of widgets.
 Unfortunately, when corporations assume control of nursing home chains, the desire to maximize profits takes over.
 To achieve this, Florida’s nursing home industry must pack its facilities while minimizing overhead and expenses.
 Our Florida nursing home abuse lawyers have taken thousands of nursing home employee depositions across the state of Florida.
 We have decades of experience litigating against Florida’s nursing home chain corporations.
-Our Florida nursing home abuse lawyers have sued every nursing home chain operating in the state.
+Our Florida nursing home abuse attorneys have sued every nursing home chain operating in the state.
 Although each Florida nursing home operates differently, their budget sheets all appear similar.
 When asked under oath, “What is your largest expense on your budget?”, the answer is always the same: labor.

 Skeleton Staff Numbers + ‘A Head in Every Bed’ = Patient Care Disaster

 Hiring enough skilled caretakers is always the most expensive item on the balance sheet.
 It is no surprise that these staffing numbers fall short.
 Unqualified, improperly trained nurses that are sparsely staffed throughout the nursing home creates chaos.
 Too many residents left without adequate caretakers means that your most vulnerable family members are not getting the attention they deserve and require.
 This toxic environment creates pervasive and systemic neglect in the nursing home, which leads to injury and wrongful death to nursing home residents.
 Contact our Florida nursing home abuse lawyers to discuss your concerns.

 The Center for Medicare Advocacy, a national non-profit advocacy group, recently analyzed the difference in care between non-profit nursing homes and for-profit nursing homes.
 The findings of deficiencies in the for-profit chains were overwhelmingly more prevalent than in the nonprofit chains.
 The for-profit chain nursing home facilities had the lowest staff/nurse numbers, the most amount of state agency deficiency citations, and the most amount of deficiencies for resident harm or injury.